Insight · May 2026

 Share of each vendor’s in-scope CVEs that were exploited at or before disclosure.
 Vendors with at least 5 CVEs in the dataset.

 The pattern at the top of the chart is hard to ignore.
-SonicWall, Fortinet,
+Sophos, Fortinet,

-Ivanti, F5, Palo Alto, VMware, and Citrix all sit at 53% zero-day rate or
+Trend Micro, Ivanti, and SonicWall all sit at 53% zero-day rate or higher,

 sit on the network perimeter, are reachable from the internet by design, and